SatDump/SatDump.Docs/build_windows.rst

       powershell
       git clone https://github.com/SatDump/SatDump
       cd SatDump
-      .\windows\Configure-vcpkg.ps1    # Downloads a preconfigured vcpkg to the correct
+      .\windows\Configure-vcpkg.ps1 # Downloads vcpkg and configures it to build SatDump.
-                                       # location and adds SDRPlay libraries.
+                                    # This may take a while!

 4. Keeping the developer console open in the background, open Microsoft Visual Studio.
 On the launch screen, select “Open a local folder”,